Victoria Justice Shows Off Legs And Cleavage While Dancing In Little Black Dress

 “Love you all,” she wrote, before including a red heart emoji.

 The video was recorded during an event for Saks Fifth Avenue.
-The exclusive event was also attended by Lupita Nyong’o and Carine Roitfeld and featured a musical performance by Halsey.
+The exclusive event was also attended by Lupita Nyong’o and Carine Roitfeld, and featured a musical performance by Halsey.

 Justice kicked off the fashion event earlier this week by sharing a throwback photo of herself at last year’s Harper’s Bazaar party, as previously reported by the Inquisitr.
 In the photo, the star posed in a gorgeous piece from the Paolo Sebastian Spring 2015 Couture collection, according to a report from Star Style.
-Justice dubbed the outfit as one of her “favorite looks ever” as she reminisced on the unexpected altercation that took place during the event.
+Justice dubbed the outfit as one of her “favorite looks ever,” as she reminisced on the unexpected altercation that took place during the event.

 As many may recall, Cardi B and Nicki Minaj also attended the Harper’s Bazaar party and the two women found themselves entangled in a heated exchange before Cardi allegedly attacked Minaj and was quickly escorted out.

-After her stint on Nick, Justice went on to appear in a handful of movies and TV shows, including MTV’s Eye Candy and the 2016 remake of The Rocky Horror Picture Show: Let’s Do the Time Warp Again.
+After her stint on Nickelodeon, Justice went on to appear in a handful of movies and TV shows, including MTV’s Eye Candy and the 2016 Fox remake of The Rocky Horror Picture Show: Let’s Do the Time Warp Again.
 She has also appeared in Queen America, alongside Catherine Zeta-Jones, Belle Shouse, Teagle F. Bougere, Rana Roy, and Megan West.